 Current Mentoring Programmes

 - Choreographers Observership – Applications are now closed – 2015-2016 Selected Applicants

 - Dancers’ Mentoring Programme – Applications are now closed – 2017-2018 Selected Applicants

 - Dance Teachers Mentoring Programme – Applications are now closed – 2017-2018 Selected Applicants

-One Dance UK, supported by Arts Council England and in partnership with Dancers’ Career Development, is inviting applications for its 2017 mentoring programmes.
+One Dance UK, supported by Arts Council England and Scotland and in partnership with Dancers’ Career Development, is inviting applications for its 2017 mentoring programmes.
 These much sought-after programmes are offered to dance artists and practitioners in England, Scotland, Wales, and Northern Ireland who have been identified as future industry leaders.
 Successful applicants are matched with mentors who are drawn from among some of the dance sector’s most prominent figures.
 The programmes are designed to identify and hone mentees’ skills and develop their leadership potential.

 “I have gained confidence in my creativity, my work and most importantly the business structure of my company….
 I have also gained confidence in being able to be a leader of my own vision, my own company and the collaborators I work with.
 I believe anything can happen and what I desire is possible.”